perwendel/perwendel.github.io/_posts/tutorials/2015-04-03-spark-lombok-jackson-reduce-boilerplate.markdown

 date:   2015-04-03 10:34:52
 comments: true
 permalink: /tutorials/reducing-java-boilerplate
+summarytitle: Reducing java boilerplate
 summary: This tutorial will teach you how to create a minimal RESTful application for a blog, using JSON to transfer data.
-You will learn about setting up a complete Spark project, using Jackson and Lombok for awesome descriptive exchange objects.
+You will learn about setting up a complete Spark project with Jackson and Lombok.
 ---

 ## Getting started with Spark: Create a lightweight RESTful application in Java